Skip to Content

 The UTPR is particularly controversial because it imposes tax on profits that belong to neither the taxpayer nor a subsidiary of the taxpayer.
 This is a novel approach to taxing corporate groups and is analogous to making a group of taxpayers jointly and severally liable for undertaxed profits within the entire consolidated group.
 The UTPR is intended (in theory) to incentivize countries to adopt Pillar 2, since if they do not, other countries will be entitled to indirectly tax any undertaxed income.

-As discussed below, however, the US is not willing to adopt Pillar 2, and it has particular objections to the UTPR.
+As discussed below, however, the U.S. is not willing to adopt Pillar 2, and it has particular objections to the UTPR.
 Under the UTPR, for example, a Canadian company that is a member of a U.S.-based multinational may be taxed on income of any entity in the multinational group that has been “undertaxed” according to the Pillar 2 computations, despite the fact that the income is neither income of the Canadian entity nor any subsidiary of the Canadian entity.

 Canadian Taxes Implementing Pillars 1 and 2